Sam Makad

 Their job should be to track down the unpaid invoices and kindly request for payment after inquiring about the client’s satisfaction.
 To further encourage them to commit to this task, offer them incentives once clients offset invoices in good time.

 Sometimes cash is tight on the side of your client, and in such situations, businesses tend to divide expenses into ‘must pay’ and ‘like to pay’ options.
 Your aim should be to appear on the former list.
-Working with an invoice tracking software can help you achieve this by sending reminders for missed invoices and track those paid on time.
+Working with invoice tracking software can help you achieve this by sending reminders for missed invoices and tracking those paid on time.

 Whenever you start a job with no negative balances, you are on the right track as you won't have to get stressed with the task of collection.
-In most cases, clients are more willing to pay in advance depending on the level of trust they have in you.
+In most cases, clients are more willing to pay in advance, depending on the level of trust they have in you.
 It might help to offer a discount as an incentive for clients that pay a partial or the full fee in advance.

 If a company is willing to pay in advance, ask for the largest amount that they can get up front.
 The standard upfront amount in most industries is 50% of the project costs.
 This will help cover your out-of-pocket costs which will ultimately save your cash flows.